churslic/rshell/README.md

 # rshell project

 *Program Overview*
-This is a basic shell program that uses execvp to carry out commands.
+This is a basic shell program that uses execvp to carry out commands ONLY from the bin folder.

 *How to use*
-1. The program will have a prompt: "$ "
+1. The program will have a prompt.
 2. Type in a linux command.
 3. To exit the program, type in "exit".